JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-visualization.md

     // Adds a chart heading
     layout.title = "Temperature per month"
     bars {
-        // Accesses the data frame's columns used for the X and Y axes x(Month)
+        // Accesses the DataFrame's columns used for the X and Y axes x(Month)
         y(Temperature)
-        // Accesses the data frame's column used for categories and sets colors for these categories fillColor(City) {
+        // Accesses the DataFrame's column used for categories and sets colors for these categories fillColor(City) {
             scale = categorical(
                 "Berlin" to Color.hex("#6F4E37"),